QuentinGoss/CAP5771-Final-Project/README.md

 ***Abstract*--One of the many steps in modeling transportation systems, is understanding the street network and the characteristics of the roads and intersections thereof.
 In this paper, we utilize R to perform principle component analysis and association rule learning to explore and classify the characteristics of a street network spatially.**

-Welcome to my final for CAP5771 Data and Text Mining.
+Welcome to my final project for CAP5771 Data and Text Mining.

 #### data
 Node (vertex) and Edge data are stored as `.csv` here.
 This is preprocessed data.